Fermat-ORG/fermat-framework/README.md

 ##### 10. Fermat should be inclusive with crypto currency industry members.

-* Any bitcoin / crypto / blockchain established startup could write their own Plugins and expose their services to both Fermat developers and Fermat user base.
+* Any bitcoin | crypto | blockchain established startup could write their own plugins and expose their services to both Fermat developers and the Fermat user base.
 * Any alt-coin community could write Plugins to enable their crypto currency within the Fermat wallet ecosystem.

 ##### 11. Fermat should be inclusive with the current financial system.

-* Banks and financial institutions could write plugins to enable Fermat wallets hold funds in Banks and current financial institutions.
+* Banks and financial institutions could write plugins to enable Fermat wallets hold funds in banks and other financial institutions.

-* Fermat allows it users to move money both through public value transport networks as crypto currency networks, but also thwough private or legacy financial networks.
+* Fermat allows it users to move money both through public value transport networks as crypto currency networks and also thwough private or legacy financial networks.

 ##### 12. Fermat should be unbanked-people friendly.

-* Multiple logins per device (Device User concept)
+* Multiple logins per device (Device user concept)
 * Crypto banking concept.